UnearthedArcana/Faiths_and_Powers/README.md

 # Faiths_and_Powers
 Faiths and Powers mod
 Faiths and Powers: Gods of the Realms

-2017-03-13
+Version 0.64
+2017-06-03
+- Fixed cleric of Kelevmor death ward and neg plane protection
+- Fixed doom special ability for for Beshaba Acolytes (and better implemented the ability)
+- Added misfire reference to spell in for Beshaba Acolyte description
+- Fixed icons in misfire spell/special ability for Beshaba Acolytes
+- Plant focus sphere no longer adds summon water elemental rather than assassin vines as a level 5 spell...
+- Grammar issues: Champions
+- Grammar issues: Zealots
+- Zealot of Ilmater: Correctly added frenzy in 2da
+- Acolytes: Added bonus spells (and lore bonuses in a few cases)
+- Changed Beshaba's spheres around.
+Focus: Dread.
+- Removed override references to COMPILE lines 2017-03-13
 Version 0.63b
 - NPC cleric kits